hrithiqball/dreamory-assessment/Dreamory Interview - Technical Assessment.md

    2. User can upload an event poster thumbnail.
    3. Newly created events are automatically set with a status of "Ongoing".✅
 5. **Update event**:
-   1. User can edit event details and change the uploaded thumbnail.
+   1. User can edit event details and change the uploaded thumbnail.✅/
-   2. A dropdown menu allow users to switch the event status between "Ongoing" and "Completed".
+   2. A dropdown menu allow users to switch the event status between "Ongoing" and "Completed".✅
 6. **Delete event**:
-   1. Users can delete events, with password validation required for confirmation.
+   1. Users can delete events, with password validation required for confirmation.✅

 #### User Portal

 1. **List events**:
    1. Events are presented in a thumbnail gallery format for easy browsing, with the event poster thumbnail image.✅
 2. **Select event**:
-   1. Users can click on individual event to view the event detail
+   1. Users can click on individual event to view the event detail✅